Bio

 (2023).

-Do Tax Increases Tame Inflation?.
+Do Tax Increases Tame Inflation? (opens in new tab).

 American Economic Association Papers and Proceedings, Volume 113, 377-381.